 As you consider your options for MBA programs, you may want to give equal thought to MBA concentrations you can pursue.
 While not every MBA program offers concentrations, many require or allow you to choose a concentration, specialization, or a certain number of electives in your chosen area.

-For instance, Santa Clara University’s Online MBA offers three optional online concentrations—Leading Innovative Organizations, Marketing, and Finance—as well as three additional concentrations that can be completed by taking on-campus courses.
+For instance, Santa Clara University’s Online MBA offers four available online concentrations in Leading Innovative Organizations, Marketing, Finance and Data Science and Business Analytics, as well as two additional concentrations that can be completed by taking on-campus electives.

 These MBA concentrations allow students to showcase an area of focus within their degree, a tact that may prove beneficial when interviewing for jobs.1 A concentration on your resume signals skills and credibility in a specific area, rendering you a more attractive candidate for a job that requires mastery of an area related to your MBA concentration.